felimarod/seminario-backend/backend/README.md

 6. To connect to the database, you have to:

-  - run the dockers and wait that the database starts completely
+  - run the docker container with "docker-compose up"

-  - connect to the database with the credentials: user = system, password = oracle
+  - (optional) you can create a connection to the database with the next credentials

-  - run the script called user.sql
+  user = seminario

-  - connect to the database with the credentials: user = seminario, password = seminario
+  password = seminario

-  - run the scripts called tables.sql and addInfo.sql
+  host = localhost
+  port = 1522
+  service name = XE

 7. To run the test
   - Execute the project